PeteyChan/SimpleECS/README.md

                                       // query.Foreach() internally sets this to false before starting
                                       // the query and true once complete

+World.DestroyEmptyArchetypes();       // Use to remove archetypes that have no entities.
+Useful when
+                                      // changing scenes in game engines.
+                                      // Any archetypes destroyed in this process will become invalid

 World.ResizeBackingArrays();          // if a large amount of entities and components were recently deleted,
                                       // use this to resize the archetype backing arrays.
 This can be
                                       // followed up with System.GC.Collect() to reclaim memory.

-World.RemoveEmptyArchetypes();        // Use to remove archetypes that have no entities.
-Useful when
-                                      // changing scenes in game engines.
-                                      // Any archetypes removed in this process will be invalid
 ```